 - The Elements of Academic Style (ebook): Once I started Hayot’s book, I could not put it down.
 He breaks good academic writing down, demystifying the “strategies” and “tactics” strong writers use and shows you how to practice for yourself.
 A must-read for graduate students and faculty alike.

 - If you are looking for an editor, I highly recommend Allison Van Deventer.
 She does all types of editing–from developmental to line and copyediting–and she does it well.
-She edits articles and full book manuscripts and has worked extensively with non-native English speakers.
+She edits articles and full book manuscripts.

 The Books that Helped Me Go From Dissertation to Book

 - From Dissertation to Book (ebook): This book remains the gold standard for how to turn your dissertation into a book.
 It will help you decide whether to publish, how to revise your prose, and the differences between dissertation and book styles.

 - Getting it Published (ebook): William Germano, former editor-in-chief for Columbia University Press, knows what editors (and publishers) look for in book proposals and manuscripts.
 This book demystifies how to select a publisher, what a proposal is (and how to write one), and what editors look for.
 If you are publishing your first monograph and are working toward the proposal, Germano’s Getting it Published is essential.